RSC-Labs/medusa-square-payment/README.md

 ## What is it?

-Medusa Square Payment is a basic integration of payment provider for Square.
+Medusa Square Payment is a basic integration of payment provider for Square Payment.

 ## Installation